coderefinery/git-intro/content/under-the-hood.md

 ## Demonstration: experimenting with branches

 Let us lift the hood and create few branches manually.
-The goal of this exercise is to hopefully create an "aha" moment and provide us a good understanding of the underlying model.
+The goal of this exercise is to hopefully create an "Aha!" moment and provide us a good understanding of the underlying model.

 We are starting from the `main` branch and create an `idea` branch: